Northwest Mississippi Community College Logo

 If you have been enrolled in another college/university and were taking a Healthcare program and you were UNSUCCESSFUL at completing that program, you MUST have a Letter of Good Standing from that program director sent to the campus you have applied for – information will be provided in an email once you have submitted your application.
 DO NOT have letters sent until you have submitted your application the PN Program.

-HESI testing dates will be between May 11th and 14th.
+HESI testing dates will be between OCTOBER 19th – 22nd.
 You MUST take the test on the campus you are applying to attend.

 Mandatory Fingerprinting and Orientation (2 different appointments) will be based on campus you have been selected to attend.
 Fingerprinting will take place at Highland Hills Hospital in Senatobia, Mississippi.
-You will receive this information from the Lead instructor at the campus you applied for.
-The fingerprinting for Evening and Weekend will be July 1-2nd and the Day Programs will be July 6-9th.
-Orientations will take place July 13-16th based on campus you applied for.
+You will receive additionalinformation from the Lead instructor at the campus you applied for.
+The fingerprinting will be November 30th for Senatobia applicants and December 1st for Oxford applicants.
+All Spring 27 orientations will be held on December 15th 8am to 3pm at the Haraway Center 152 Alumni Drive on the Senatobia Campus - please bring all forms and fees to this orientation.
+Orientations will take place on December 14th for Senatobia and December 15th for Oxford.
 Again, all appointments are MANDATORY.

 Oxford campus questions – contact Mrs. Katina Johnson, Lead at Kajohnson@northwestms.edu